Vegan Japanese

 Prepare the sushi rice

 We're nearly there.
-Time to season the cooked rice and then we can assemble...
+It's time to season our cooked sushi rice and then we can assemble the unagi nigiri.

 sushi dressing being stirred in a pan over a low heat

-8. Make the sushi seasoning by combining the vinegar, sugar and salt in a saucepan over low heat.
-Stir gently for 5 minutes until the sugar and salt dissolve completely.
+1. Make the sushi seasoning by combining vinegar, sugar, and salt in a small pan over low heat.
+Stir gently until everything dissolves completely.

 sushi rice being stirred in a large bowl